EHB-MCT/dev-v-2024-2025-assignment-2-Portfolio-starter/SwiftResearch.md

 This document outlines coding conventions for Swift projects, including those following the MVVM (Model-View-ViewModel) architecture.

+## Data flow conventions

+The data in this app follows the MVVM method and architecture for ease of use, contribution and adaptation.
+The MVVM method allows us to better format data (in this case as Models) that can be used in multiple instances and are easy to adapt.
+This also allows every file to have a single use, but in the case of ViewModels to have multiple functions related to the use of the app while keeping Views clean and only about UI and without functions.

 ## Swift General Conventions

 ### Code Formatting